ISPM15 - Solid Wood Packaging Country Implementation Dates

 All treatment options approved for wooden packing in FCL containers are available for LCL packing.
 Treatment options include fumigation, permanent immunisation and heat treatment.

-What happens if I do not provide the correct documentation for my LCL consignment?
+What happens if I do not provide the correct documentation?

-In the case where correct documents are not presented for an LCL consignment, the broker in Australia lodging the customs entry for the goods will be required to refer the entry to AQIS for further action.
+In the case where correct documents are not presented for shipments, the broker in Australia lodging the customs entry for the goods will be required to refer the entry to The Department of Agriculture for further action.

-Annual FCL Packing Declarations may be utilised by companies who consistently import the same or similar commodities from the same packing source or supplier using the same packing materials.
+Annual Packing Declarations may be utilised by companies who consistently use the same packing source or supplier and use the same packing materials.
 The concessions granted through the use of annual packing declarations are intended to reduce the need for importer's agents to have in their possession a unique packing declaration for every container or consignment of containerised cargo.

-Annual FCL packing declarations are issued for a period of one year, from the date of signature of the packer/supplier on the declaration.
-If a packer wishes to continue this arrangement beyond one year the importer must reapply to AQIS after the twelve month period.
+Annual packing declarations are issued for a period of one year, from the date of signature of the packer/supplier on the declaration.
+If a packer wishes to continue this arrangement beyond one year the importer must reapply to The Department of Agriculture and Water Resources after the twelve month period.
 Brokers/registered owners of goods using this arrangement are encouraged to renew annual FCL packing declarations prior to the date of expiry of their current declaration to avoid problems which could occur as a result of outdated and unacceptable declarations.